killean-johnson/go-hubspot/generated/v3/deals/docs/BatchApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiBatchArchiveRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiPostCrmV3ObjectsDealsBatchArchiveArchiveRequest struct via the builder pattern

 Name | Type | Description  | Notes